 Are you planning a visit to Boston?
-Our Boston Civic Center tourist scavenger hunt will take you from Old City Hall to the New England Aquarium by way of Boston Commons, Massachusetts State House and Faneuil Hall!
+Our Boston Civic Center scavenger hunt will take you from Old City Hall to the New England Aquarium by way of Boston Commons, Massachusetts State House, and Faneuil Hall!

 Indeed, solve challenges at every step to discover your next destination.
 At each step, you will learn a little history as well as interesting facts about what surrounds you.